nikossrp/SysPro1-VaccineMonitor/README.md

 /populationStatus virusName date1 date2 </br>
-print the percentage of citizens who have been vaccinated on [date1,date2] for every country in our dataset (in the same format as the previous command)
+print the percentages of citizens who have been vaccinated on [date1,date2] for every country in our dataset (in the same format as the previous command)

 /insertCitizenRecord citizenID firstName lastName country age virusName YES/NO [date] insert a record.